 - 12.1.
-Races will be started by using RRS26. - 12.2.
-The starting line will be between a staff displaying an orange flag on the race committee vessel and the course side of the starting mark. - 12.3.
-If any part of a boat's hull is on the course side of the starting line at her starting signal and she is identified, the race committee will attempt to hail her sail number via VHF radio.
+Races will be started by using RRS 26.
+With the warning signal made 5 minutes before the starting signal. - 12.2.
+The starting line will be between a staff displaying an orange flag on the race committee vessel and the course side of the starting mark.

+- 12.3.
+If any part of a boat's hull is on the course side of the starting line at her starting signal and she is identified, the race committee will attempt to hail her sail or bow number via VHF radio.
 Failure to hail her number, failure of her to hear such a hail, or the order in which boats are hailed will not be grounds for a redress request.
-This changes RRS 61.4(b)(1). - 12.4.
+This changes RRS 62.1(a). - 12.4.
 A boat that does not start within 3 minutes after her starting signal will be scored Did Not Start without a hearing.
 This changes RRS A5.1 and A5.2.